Virtualization and Cloud Provider Comparison

 This post is a slightly amended version of the presentation that we gave at TechCon 2017.
-The intention of this post is to provide some general information about virtualization and the technologies involved, follow this with comparisons of the main software options and then finish up with cloud providers.
+The intention of this post is to provide some general information about virtualization and the technologies involved, to give comparison of the main software options and finish up with cloud providers.

-The topic of virtualization is one which we at Cinegy have been asked about with increasing frequency and generally starts out with something along the lines of "We want to run your software in the cloud".
+The topic of "virtualization" is the one which we at Cinegy have been asked about with increasing frequency, and it generally starts out with something along the lines of "We want to run your software in the cloud".

-Usually when we ask some more questions, this turns into wanting to run the Cinegy software as a part of a virtualization stack within a locally managed datacenter.
-For this reason, the bulk of the information in the post will be focused on the more traditional virtualization offerings.
+Usually, when we ask some more questions, this turns into wanting to run the Cinegy software as a part of a virtualization stack within a locally managed datacenter.
+For this reason, the bulk of the information in this post will be focused on more traditional virtualization offerings.

 Virtualization is not a new thing in the IT industry, even though it still seems to be thought of as such, it has been around since the late 1990’s when VMWare was established.